Know Your Incoterms: An OverviewIncoterms

 - View the Make the Export Sale: Shipping Basics video.

 - See the Incoterms reference chart and web page.

 - Visit ICC for more training on Incoterms, and get a current copy of Incoterms.

 - See the logistics page at export.gov, or get help from your local U.S. Commercial Service office.

 - For sample language, you can use on your website, check out the Standard Terms for Shipping section on export.gov.

-According to the International Chamber of Commerce, all contracts made under Incoterms 2000 remain valid even after 2011.
-In addition, although the ICC recommends using Incoterms 2010 from January 2011 onward, parties to a sales contract can agree to use any version of Incoterms after 2011.
-It is important, however, to clearly specify the chosen version of Incoterms being used (i.e. Incoterms 2010, Incoterms 2000, or any earlier version).
+Although the ICC recommends using Incoterms® 2020 beginning January 1, 2020, parties to a sales contract can agree to use any version of Incoterms after 2020.
+It is important, however, to clearly specify the chosen version of Incoterms being used (i.e., Incoterms® 2010, Incoterms® 2020 or any earlier version).

 Landed Costs Incoterms